What to include in a CV? Which CV sections to keep off? This complete guide outlines exactly which things to put on your CV to make it shine.

 Another thing is the use of photographs on CVs.
 In some countries, such as Germany, Poland, or Portugal, employers might still expect your headshot on a CV.

-In the UK or the US, a picture on resume or CV will actually hamper your chances of landing the job.
+In the UK or the US, a picture on CV or resume will actually hamper your chances of landing the job.

 Plus, when it comes to printing, the A4 paper is commonly used in Europe, whereas in the US it’s the letter paper.